joolstorrentecalo/gitlab-foss/doc/user/analytics/analytics_dashboards.md

 Prerequisites:

-- You must have at least the Reporter role for the project.
+- You must have at least the Developer role for the project.

 To view a list of dashboards (both built-in and custom) for a project: